-The benefit here is that LLCs do not have to pay separate federal tax which allows them to avoid double-taxation that the corporations have to deal with by paying taxes on profits which are kind of taxed again when the owner pays personal income tax, which is totally insane!.
+The benefit here is that LLCs do not have to pay separate federal taxes which allows them to avoid double-taxation that the corporations have to deal with by paying taxes on profits which are kind of taxed again when the owner pays personal income tax, which is totally insane!

-People are attracted towards Limited Liability Companies because they have to deal less with all the complications when starting their business.
+People are attracted to Limited Liability Companies because they have to deal less with all the complications when starting their business.

-LLCs are quite flexible as they require less documentation than usual corporations which means that signing up to an LLC is less time consuming.
+LLCs are quite flexible as they require less documentation than usual corporations which means that signing up for an LLC is less time-consuming.
 They are really easy to maintain and are easily formed.

-They are not as strict as other corporations which mean they don’t restrict you on the number of owners or they won’t restrict you to see how the profits are divided into these owners.
+They are not as strict as other corporations which means they don’t restrict you on the number of owners or they won’t restrict you to see how the profits are divided among these owners.

 After the formation of your LLC and once your business has built a credit history, you will have the advantage of getting business loans.

-You should always keep searching for the loans that suit your business.
-For example if you have a women-owned business then you should look for women based loans.
+You should always keep searching for loans that suit your business.
+For example, if you have a women-owned business then you should look for women-based loans.

 By building your business with LLC, you gain people’s trust.

 LLC is a known business structure rather than a sole proprietorship or partnership.
-By including LLC to your business you increase your business credibility as people will know that your business is reliable.
+By including LLC in your business you increase your business credibility as people will know that your business is reliable.

 Downsides of an LLC